sjbennett123/polarlarp/content/current_writeups/_index.md

 ---
-title: "Current Writeups"
-date: 2022-11-10T10:33:21-05:00
-weight: 4.1
+title: "April 14 2023"
 layout: event_overview
 description: This event is a continuation of the plot that was ran in October with the Bloody Fist orcs seeking revenge for the loss of Stonewood.
 The players have their first chance to kill a Bloody Fist general.
 event_date: "14-04-2023" # Day Month Year
 rumors:
   - |
        “Citizens and warriors of Stonewood, we The Black Anvil Company will be ceasing communication until the market gather.
 We are prepared and ready for this war.
 I wish you all safe travels and will see you In Stonewood within 1 weeks time.
 Stick to the roads and be careful at night, Vel’Kaz the Ruthless has been sighted a few times recently near Stonewood so they stalk the night hunting us while we prepare.

        For our honor, For Stonewood!”

        Balor Ironleaf

        Captain and Guildmaster of the Black Anvil Mercanary Company
 magic_items:
   -
     name: Necklace of Terror